huseynalirzayev021-byte/greengenesis/replit.md

-# EcoAzerbaijan - Environmental Awareness Platform
+# GreenGenesis - Environmental Awareness Platform

 ## Overview
-EcoAzerbaijan is a student-led environmental awareness platform focused on Azerbaijan.
+GreenGenesis is a student-led environmental awareness platform focused on Azerbaijan.
 The application educates users about environmental facts, provides an impact calculator, offers a rewards program for purchasing trees/plants, and facilitates donations for environmental projects.

 ## Tech Stack
 - **Frontend**: React, TypeScript, TailwindCSS, Shadcn UI, Wouter (routing)